teaching-lab/stack-cs-activities/activities/encryption-modes/README.md

 ## Tips and tricks

-* Once the groups form, work with them individually, if there are enough instructors (there is no need to have them perfectly synchronized).
+* Once the groups form, work with them individually if there are enough instructors (there is no need to have them perfectly synchronized).
 If some groups are much faster than other, give them advanced features (and don't give them to the slower groups).
 * If possible convince groups that they want to use the table (as opposed to laying cards on the floor).
 The full matching takes quite a lot of space (and working on the floor for long tends to become uncomfortable).
 * Before giving a new set of cards to a group, check their matching according to the [answer table](key.pdf).
 If enough time, have them correct their own mistake instead of pointing it out straight away.
 * The activity does not require previous knowledge of cryptography (intuition will often do).
 The activity worked well for smart secondary school students (they just needed to understand XOR).
 * Group size is up to your choice, but 3–4 people turned out best (enough for discussion but still keeping everyone engaged).
 * The activity will progress faster with skilled participants and slower with less skilled ones.